tuxedocurly/wledger/docs/usage.md

     * **A1-0 with 5 parts in it:** RED
     * **A1-1 with 10 parts in it:** YELLOW
     * **A1-2 with 20 parts in it:** GREEN

+---

+## 5. The Inspiration Page

+This page helps you answer the question, "What can I build with the parts I have?"

+It automatically scans your entire inventory, finds all parts that are in stock, and formats them into a detailed prompt you can use with your favorite LLM (Gemini, ChatGPT, Claude, etc).

+### How to Use It

+1. Click the **"Inspiration"** link in the top navigation bar.
+2. The page will display a large text box containing a prompt that is pre-engineered for a large language model (LLM) like ChatGPT, Gemini, or Claude.
+3. Click the **"Copy Prompt to Clipboard"** button.
+4. Go to your favorite LLM and paste the prompt.
+5. The LLM will return a list of creative project ideas based on the parts you have on hand.

+**Note:** Customizing the base prompt in the app is not currently supported.